Oneday2010/milestone-project2/README.md

    A Google Maps API key is a personal code provided by Google to access Google Maps on this site. my API key provides me with a free quota of Google Map queries.

-   I got google maps Javascript code from the google map platform and added my credit card to the biling account.
+   I got google maps Javascript code from the google map platform and added my credit card to the billing account.
 I got my key information from google APIs & Service.

 8) [emailjs.com](https://https://www.emailjs.com/) - EmailJS is a service that allows me to send emails directly from my client-side JavaScript code.